CHAPTERS 49-51

 “Human weaponry…” Kaczmarek mused.
 “Have you come across anything mentioning the ICNS?”

 “No,” Richard said.
-“Though James mentioned they were steering him into something other than the project he came in with.
+“Though James said they were steering him into something other than the project he came in with.
 Could that be related?”

 “Possibly.”
 Kaczmarek said.
 “Hope he really did make it.
 I’d like to talk with him and see what he knows.
 The government’s released what I guess you could call ‘human weapons’ just recently, and we’re still trying to figure out how to deal with them.”